 So then, when you take communion and read the words of 1 Corinthians 11:24, what does it mean?

 His body was certainly broken.
 His flesh was torn, pierced, scourged, and beaten.
 But His bones were not.
 When you take communion, think about the price that was paid so that you may enter into a covenant relationship with your Father.
-As well as the significance of the pain Jesus endured… through that He gave you strength to overcome a broken spirit.
+That broken relationship has been restored through Yeshua HaMashiach.
+Through the pain He endured, He released to you the strength to overcome a broken spirit.

 You no longer have to live broken!
 You can walk in ultimate victory!
-The power and purpose of the covenant are to enable us to walk in the fullness of our salvation.
+The covenant’s power and purposes are to enable us to walk in the fullness of our salvation.
 Our joy is only as good as understanding faith and trust in the covenant relationship.

 The revelation of the relationship between the Passover and communion is powerful.
 It allows us to deeply experience the sacrifice made so that victory is ours as the Holy Spirit refreshes and renews our souls.